-This guide describes the major legal research databases available to law students- Westlaw, Lexis, Casemaker and Bloomberg Law.
-Here is a chart comparing the similarities and differences between Westlaw, Lexis and Bloomberg Law.
+This guide describes the major legal research databases available to law students- Westlaw Edge, Lexis, Casemaker and Bloomberg Law.

-The Law Library pays an annual subscription to both Lexis and Westlaw based on the number of enrolled law students.
-We are charged a discounted academic rate and in return for this access, Lexis and Westlaw place restrictions on the use of the passwords by law students.
-Casemaker and Bloomberg Law are free for law students and there are no academic restrictions on use.
-For more information about these restrictions, information on summer access or access after graduation, click on the database tab above.
+The Law Library pays an annual subscription to both Lexis and Westlaw Edge based on the number of enrolled law students.
+We are charged a discounted academic rate and in return for this access, Lexis and Westlaw Edge place restrictions on the use of the passwords by law students.
+Generally, students can only use Lexis and Westlaw Edge for academic purposes only, NOT for use when working for law firm or other employer, but there are some exceptions.
+To find out about any exceptions, information on summer access or access after graduation, click on the Lexis and Westlaw Edge tabs above.

 In addition to sanctions by the School of Law, a contract violation can result in having to pay the vendors for the services misused at commercial rates.
 Moreover, violators are likely to lose their privileges to use LEXIS and WESTLAW as students.
 A pattern of violations at our school could result in the vendors canceling our contracts, which would have a devastating impact on all students and faculty.

 In some states, the attorney could be found to have violated professional ethics.
-See the Utah State Bar Ethics Advisory Opinion on the unethical practice of attorneys asking law students to use their academic Lexis and Westlaw accounts to conduct legal research for work.
+See the Utah State Bar Ethics Advisory Opinion No. 2011-03 on the unethical practice of attorneys asking law students to use their academic Lexis and Westlaw Edge accounts to conduct legal research for work.